 iBasso DC-01

 Volume Control

-Despite the DC01 being a plug and play audio device for both phones and Win 10/MAC computers, there is still an issue regarding volume control, specifically for Android smart devices.
+Despite the DC01 being a plug-and-play audio device for both phones and Win 10/MAC computers, there is still an issue regarding volume control, specifically for Android smart devices.

 The DC01 is UAC2.0 compatible on all Windows and Android devices 5.0 and upwards.
 However, the majority of Android devices revert to SRC or software-based algorithms for volume control.
-In short, the volume is controlled on the device side.
-Software-based volume reduction does not in any way affect noise reduction as should be the case with UAC2.0.

 In short, you will get 64 digital steps in your volume control meaning better micro-volume control as well as a lower noise floor when reducing the volume.
-This places the DC01 on the same functional level as the AudioQuest Red (and Cobalt) which also allow 64 steps.
+This places the DC01 on the same functional level as the AudioQuest Red (and Cobalt) which also allows 64 steps.

+iBasso DC-01